-Presenting the Aurora Slideshow!
+Presenting the 2021 Aurora Summit Slideshow!

-Submit to the Aurora Slideshow
+Submit to the Aurora Summit Slideshow

 The Aurora Slideshow will be featured on the big screen during the Aurora Summit, and then we’ll post it on the website and social media for all to see.